 Valentine Math Games

-Make a set of numbered cards for kids activities
+Make a set of heart shaped cards

 Cut 10 heart shapes from white card stock.